Paula Fox

 Paula Fox (April 22, 1923 – March 1, 2017) was an American author of novels for adults and children and of two memoirs.
-For her contributions as a children's writer she won the biennial, international Hans Christian Andersen Award in 1978, the highest international recognition for a creator of children's books.
-She also won several awards for particular children's books including the 1974 Newbery Medal for her novel The Slave Dancer; a 1983 National Book Award in category Children's Fiction (paperback) for A Place Apart; and the 2008 Deutscher Jugendliteraturpreis for A Portrait of Ivan (1969) in its German-language edition Ein Bild von Ivan.
+Fox won the Newbery Medal in 1974 for her novel The Slave Dancer.
+She also won the Hans Christian Andersen Award in 1978 and won a 1983 National Book Award in category Children's Fiction (paperback) for A Place Apart.
+In the mid-1990s, she enjoyed a revival as her adult fiction was championed by a new generation of American writers.
 In 2011, she was inducted into the New York State Writers Hall of Fame.

-The NYSW Hall of Fame is a project of the Empire State Center for the Book.
-Her adult novels went out of print in 1992.
-In the mid nineties she enjoyed a revival as her adult fiction was championed by a new generation of American writers.
+Fox is the biological mother of writer Linda Carroll and the biological grandmother of musician Courtney Love.

 Early life

 Paula Fox was born in New York City on April 22, 1923.
-Her mother, Elsie De Sola, was Cuban and a screenwriter.
-Her father, Paul Hervey Fox, wrote screenplays and taught English.
-After he divorced Elsie, he had 3 sons and a daughter with his second wife, Mary.
+Her mother, Elsie De Sola, was a Cuban screenwriter.
+Her father, Paul Hervey Fox, was a writer as well.

-Elsie De Sola Fox rejected her daughter Paula at birth and she and Paul left her in a foundling home.
-Her maternal grandmother, Candelaria de Sola, temporarily visiting New York City, rescued her and she was moved around Florida, Cuba and the US.
-Unable at the time to provide a home herself, Candelaria gave the infant to Reverend Elwood Corning and his bedridden mother in Balmville, New York.
+Elsie De Sola Fox rejected Paula at birth, and she and her husband left Paula at a foundling home.
+Paula's maternal grandmother, Candelaria de Sola, rescued her.
+Unable at the time to provide a home for Fox herself, Candelaria gave the infant to Reverend Elwood Corning and his bedridden mother in Balmville, New York.
 Corning treated Fox kindly and taught her important lessons.

-When she first visited her parents at age five, her mother treated her like a prisoner of war.
-As she wrote in her memoir Borrowed Finery, the reunion was so traumatic that "I sensed that if she could have hidden the act she would have killed me."
+When Fox first visited her parents at age five, her mother openly scorned her.
+As Fox wrote in her memoir Borrowed Finery, the reunion was so traumatic that she sensed that if her mother "could have hidden the act she would have killed me."
+Fox would later refer to her mother as a "sociopath."